Wolfram|Alpha LLM API

 HTTP Status 400

 This status indicates that the API did not find an input parameter while parsing.
-In most cases, this can be fixed by checking that you have used the correct syntax for including the i parameter.
+In most cases, this can be fixed by checking that you have used the correct syntax for including the input parameter.

 Invalid appid (403)